mendhak/steam-github-profile-status/README.md

 This script will attempt to update your [Github user profile status](https://github.blog/changelog/2019-01-09-set-your-status/) with the game currently being played on Steam.

 * Your Steam Profile page must be set to public.
-* The status will be set to expire after 1 hour, and marked as Busy.
-Making this configurable could be a future improvement.
+* The status will be set to expire after 1 hour, and not marked as Busy.

 ![screenshot](screenshot.png)